Things to do in Sandringham, Norfolk

 This lovely red brick house and gardens form a country retreat where the Queen chooses to spend the Christmas and Easter holidays with her family.

 Sandringham House and Gardens are open to the public and visitors can wander informally through the ground floor rooms, decorated much as they were back in Edwardian times.

 Close to the Sandringham Estate is the Royal Stud - the Queen is known to be a keen horsewoman and racehorse owner.

 Park House, part of the Sandringham Estate, is where Lady Diana Spencer was born and brought up until her parents divorced when she was seven years old.

 Present Day Sandringham

-The silver altar and reredos is framed with carved angels and was a gift to Queen Alexandra by Rodman Wanamaker along with the unusual silver pulpit and 17th century processional cross.
-More historical artifacts in the carrstone church include a 9th century Greek font, beautiful stained glass windows and a Spanish ceremonial cross from the 17th century.
+More historical artefacts in the carrstone church include a 9th-century Greek font, beautiful stained glass windows and a Spanish ceremonial cross from the 17th-century.

 Things to Do in Sandringham